icook/unification-proposal/README.md

 **Network Generalization**

 * Network parameters should be defined in such a way that altcoins that make no innovations on Bitcoin are supported trivially, without modifying the module. pycoin is very close to supporting this, but not quite.
 * Network parameters should be able to define classes that override the default Bitcoin style classes.
-For instance, if a network encodes it's transactions slightly differently it should be simple to provide a custom Transaction class that drops in seamlessly.
+For instance, if a network encodes its transactions slightly differently it should be simple to provide a custom Transaction class that drops in seamlessly.
 IE, any code that references Network specific objects will have to know the network context in order to use the correct object definition.
 * Network context will not be defined globally, as to allow an application to perform actions using multiple networks.

 **Wallet Support**